James Weichert

 Hi, I'm James. 👋

-I just joined the University of Washington Paul G. Allen School of Computer Science & Engineering as an Assistant Teaching Professor.
+I'm an assistant teaching professor at the University of Washington Paul G. Allen School of Computer Science & Engineering.

 This autumn, I'll be teaching CSE 121 with Brett Wortzman.
 For information and inquiries about the course, visit the CSE 121 homepage.